tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-sql-server-dba-tip-sql-server-min-memory.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-55.png?mtime=1304943624"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-55.png?mtime=1304943624" width="93" height="92" align="left" /></a>
 </div>

-There really isn’t an answer to this question other than: the minimum memory value should always be set given the physical resources.
-We’ve discussed the importance of setting the [MAX Memory value][1].
+There really isn't an answer to this question other than: the minimum memory value should always be set given the physical resources.
+We've discussed the importance of setting the [MAX Memory value][1].
 Today we are going to go over the MIN Memory value.

 **What does the MIN Memory setting do?**